Fundamentals of Visual Basic

 Code Colors

-Code is written in a wide area with a white background.
+In Microsoft Visual Studio, code is written in a wide area with a black or white background.
 This is the area you use the keyboard to insert code with common readable characters.
 The Code Editor uses some colors to differentiate categories of words or lines of text.

-The colors used are highly customizable.
-To change the colors, on the main menu, you can click Tools -> Options...
+The colors used are customizable.
+To change the colors, on the main menu, click Tools -> Options...
 In the Options dialog box, in the Environment section, click Fonts and Colors.
 To set the color of a category, in the Display Items section, click the category.
 In the Item Foreground combo box, select the desired color.
-If you want the words of the category to have a colored background, click the arrow of the Item Background combo box and select one:
+If you want the words of the category to have a colored background, click the arrow of the Item Background combo box and select one.

 Accessories for Code Writing